 Barbara J. Spraker

 In addition to teaching, while at Antioch, Barbara directed the Project, Developing Women’s Leadership ~ Around the Globe.
-Highlights of this Project may be found at Barbara’s web site:
+Highlights of this Project may be found on this website’s Developing Women’s Leadership page.

-Her work continues to focus on Creating Global Community through support of activities such as the Pan-African Summit of Women in Nigeria (2019) and her membership in The Women’s Business Exchange in Seattle and the Seattle chapter of the American Association of University Women.
+Barbara’s work continues to focus on creating Global Community through support of activities such as the Pan-African Summit of Women in Nigeria (see the March 2019 story https://womenleadingtheway.com/womens-stories-march2019/) and her participation in the Seattle Chapter of the American Association of University Women.